 Virginia has one of the highest bird diversities among states in the Eastern US, thanks to its geographic position, topography and climate.
-The 2nd Virginia Breeding Bird Atlas is a project to document the current geographic distribution and status of the Commonwealth’s breeding birds.
+The Second Virginia Breeding Bird Atlas is a project to document the current geographic distribution and status of the Commonwealth’s breeding birds.

-The Atlas is the largest avian survey project in Virginia, both in terms of geographic coverage (the entire Commonwealth) and the number of species surveyed (over 200 breeding species).
+The Atlas is one of the largest avian survey projects in Virginia, both in terms of geographic coverage (the entire Commonwealth) and the number of species surveyed (over 200 breeding species).
 In order to implement this ambitious project, the DWR partnered with the Virginia Society of Ornithology (VSO) and the Conservation Management Institute at Virginia Tech (CMI), along with a legion of citizen science volunteers across the Commonwealth.
 With over 1,400 volunteers participating, the Atlas is Virginia’s largest citizen science project to date.

 The overarching goal behind the Atlas is to provide Virginia’s citizens and conservation partners with information that can be put to good use for avian conservation.
 With an estimated 3 billion birds lost from the United States and Canada since 1970, such information is more important now than ever.
 Improved understanding of where our bird species currently occur, in what numbers, and how their distribution within Virginia has changed over the past quarter century will enable us, collectively, to more efficiently target conservation efforts and actions on the ground.
 It will also provide us with a data set on Virginia’s bird distribution and abundance against which we can make future comparisons.

-Phase One – Data Collection (Completed in 2020)
+Phase One – Data Collection (Completed)

 In Phase One, volunteers collected and submitted breeding bird data over a 5 year period (2016-2020) across a grid of Atlas Blocks covering the entire state.
 Volunteers worked under the guidance of the Atlas Coordinator, Dr. Ashley Peele, to produce over 5.5 million bird records across the entire state!
 These records reside in the Atlas eBird data portal and are viewable by anyone with an internet connection.
 A big thank you to all of the volunteers who participated in the Atlas, and to all of the volunteer Regional Coordinators who helped to guide it!